Cheapest Car Insurance in Massachusetts

 Cheapest Car Insurance in Massachusetts for Teens and Young Adults

-Massachusetts teen drivers find the lowest rates through Plymouth Rock Assurance, which charges $154 per month for 16-year-olds, $125 for 17-year-olds and $104 for 18-year-olds.
-Costs continue to drop with experience, falling to $84 at age 19, $79 at 20 and reaching $48 by age 25.
-This steady decline creates meaningful long-term savings.
+Plymouth Rock has the lowest rates for Massachusetts teen drivers: $154 per month for 16-year-olds, $125 for 17-year-olds and $104 for 18-year-olds.
+Costs drop with experience to $84 at age 19, $79 at 20 and $48 by age 25.

-Plymouth Rock Assurance remains the cheapest option for both teens and young adults, giving families a clear low-cost choice.
+**Plymouth Rock ** remains the cheapest option for both teens and young adults, giving families a clear low-cost choice.
 Teens under 18 generally need a parent or guardian to cosign an auto policy.

 Note: Teen drivers pay higher premiums due to limited experience and increased accident risk.
 Rates vary based on state regulations, driving history and selected coverage.